 Our next stop came roughly an hour later, in the middle of Salt Point State Park at Stump Beach Cove.
 Don’t let the less-than-enticing name fool you: Stump Beach Cove offers a great view of the ocean and a perfect opportunity to stretch your legs.
 Just remember to bring a windbreaker.

 We spent the night another hour or two down the road, in the totes charmant town of Mendocino, known for its lively arts scene and its proximity to many marijuana fields.
 (Coincidence?)
 It’s almost as if every other person you see is enjoying a bit of DEATH BUBBA around here and I don’t blame them!
 There’s something about that beautiful green stuff that makes us feel so relaxed and happy.
 And it’s so versatile too – you can get edibles, vapes, and some forms even lend themselves to cooking hash edibles like brownies.
 If I lived here, I’d definitely be smoking way more than I do now as it would be so easy to get your hands on the good stuff!
 Now, I buy weed online canada because there are no local dispensaries near me but that’s okay, I like it when it comes in the mail as it’s far more exciting!
-There are several guest houses to choose from there, but we hit the jackpot when my husband made reservations at The Andiron Seaside Inn and Cabins.
+There are several guesthouses to choose from there, but we hit the jackpot when my husband made reservations at The Andiron Seaside Inn and Cabins.